HenryDashwood/hakyll-website/things/bio.md

 2. _"Been there, seen that"_ methods recognise regions corresponding to previously known genes from the similarity of their translated amino acid sequences to known proteins in other species, or by matching **Expressed Sequence Tags (EST)**.
 ESTs are sequences that correspond to at least part of a transcribed gene.

+### Haplotypes

+**Haplotypes**, or _haploid genotypes_ are local combinations of genetic polymorphisms that tend to be co-inherited.
+They are a cheap way to characterise genomes.

+Mutations in the same DNA molecule in diploid chromasomes will become unlinked by recombination events the occur between their loci.
+The greater the separation between two sites, the greater the frequency of recombination.
+Recombination rates vary widely along the genome, by several orders of magnitude.
+SNPs on opposite sides of recombinational hotspots are more likely to be separated in any generation.
+SNPs in recombination rare coldspots will tend to stay together.

+In humans, many 100-kb regions tend to remain intact.
+They show the expected number of genomes but relatively few of the possible combinations.
+An average SNP density of 0.1%, or 1 SNP/kb, suggests ~100 SNPs per 100kb.
+The genome of any idividual may posses or lack each of them giving $2^{100}$ possible combinations.
+However, many 100-kb regions have fewer than 5 combinations of SNPs.
+These discrete combinations of SNPs in recombination-poor regions define an individual's haplotype.

 ## File Formats

 For the purpose of compression, DNA bases are often stored as just two bits.
 Specififcally: